Aksky16/Diet_Bot/README.md

 - Male:	50.0 kg + 2.3 kg per inch over 5 feet
 - Female:	45.5 kg + 2.3 kg per inch over 5 feet

+## To use the Project
+- Download the source code
+- You need to have an Azure subscription to work with this code
+- Open Bot Framework Composer
+- Open the bot by navigating through files
+- You can test it in web chat or Bot framework emulator

+## Useful links
+- [Github Student Developer Pack][8]
+- [Azure Subscription for Students][9]

 [1]:https://github.com/microsoft/BotFramework-Composer/blob/main/README.md
 [2]:https://docs.microsoft.com/en-us/composer/how-to-create-custom-actions#:~:text=1%20Open%20the%20bot%20in%20Composer.%20Select%20a,to%20test%20the%20bot%20in%20Web%20Chat.%20
 [3]:https://github.com/microsoft/BotFramework-Emulator